- Obtain Qualified Teacher Status with Ofsted outstanding-rated initial teacher training

 Further details on assessment types used on the course you are interested in can be found by attending an open evening or contacting our teaching staff.

 We are committed to providing timely and appropriate feedback to you on your academic progress and achievement in order to enable you to reflect on your progress and plan your academic and skills development effectively.
 You are also encouraged to seek additional feedback from your course tutors.

-GCSE English language, mathematics and a science at grade C or 4 or above, or an equivalent qualification recognised by the University.
-If you have taken a combined Science GCSE, a minimum grade of CC or 4-4 is required.
+GCSE English language and mathematics at grade C or 4 or above, or an equivalent qualification recognised by the University.

 - You will need to provide original certificates to the University.
 If you only hold a ‘statement of provisional results’ and do not hold original certificates, please contact the relevant awarding body to obtain a ‘certified statement of results’ as soon as possible.
 Further information about obtaining a replacement exam certificate is available on the gov.uk website.